 - Creepy Circus Music: The "Scarecrow" track, which plays on the "House of Fear" level set in a haunted house attraction.

 - Did You Actually Believe...?: In "Gas Trap", you have to search a hospital for a switch to prevent the release of poison gas.
-A few minutes in, you do find a switch labelled "GAS SWITCH", but pressing it just reveals the words "DID YOU REALLY THINK IT WOULD BE THAT EASY?" and releases some Penguin Bombs.
+A few minutes in, you do find a switch labelled "GAS SWITCH", but pressing it just releases some Penguin Bombs and a sign reading "DID YOU REALLY THINK IT WOULD BE THAT EASY?"

 - Die, Chair, Die!: Chairs can be wrecked by Batman or the enemies.
 The same thing applies to the paper doors in the "House of Fear" level.